nurasik14/FlappyBird-RL/README.md

 - I welcome PRs that improve documentation, add reproducible experiments, or fix bugs.

 ## License
-Choose and include a license file (e.g., MIT).
-If you want, add a LICENSE file to the repo.
+See the LICENSE file in the repository for license details.

 ## Acknowledgements & references
 - This repository follows the tutorial series by Jonny Code — all credit for the original walkthrough and teaching goes to Jonny Code.